fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 of employees.
 You are asked by your manager to use Python to store this data for further company use.

-The aim of this activity is to use nested lists to store data and print them as you need them.

-The data provided to you by your company is shown in *Figure 2.5*:

 ![](./images/C13963_02_05.jpg)

-Figure 2.5: Table consisting of employee data

 Follow these steps to complete this activity: